 Craig's background is in computer science, bioinformatics, and developmental genetics, which spans both computational and experimental research.
 He is a new faculty member in Molecular Genetics and Microbiology, as of June 2018, and is actively recruiting graduate students with interests in better understanding vertebrate animals, how they adapt, and their genetic risk/protection from disease.CV Google Scholar

-Riley is a first-year graduate student in Cell and Molecular Biology (CMB) and a graduate of Davidson College.
-Riley is currently interested in combining tools from evolutionary biology, comparative genomics, and developmental neuroscience to answer questions about human-unique evolutionary processes and disease mechanisms.
+Riley is a graduate student through the Cell and Molecular Biology (CMB) Program and a graduate of Davidson College.
+Riley is interested in combining tools from evolutionary biology, comparative genomics, and developmental neuroscience to answer questions about human-unique evolutionary processes and disease mechanisms.

 We are looking for new graduate students to join us who share an interest in the genetics of vertebrates.
 Students may have backgrounds in the life sciences, engineering, mathematics, or any other field of study; we value having people with diverse backgrounds and unique perspectives.
 The lab is affiliated with the: MGM, DSCB, UPE, CMB, CBB, and UPGG graduate programs.
 If you are interested, please contact Craig or stop by lab to talk.

 Eric was the first person to join the Vertebrate Genetics Laboratory and was both a Lab Manager and a staff researcher.
 His background is in applied mathmatics, but he also has over five years of experience working with stickleback fish and had worked in Stanford's Genome Center for a year.
 Eric worked on new computational frameworks for representing genetic variation within a species.
 Eric now works at Berkeley Lights where he is developing new software tools to enable biological discovery.